 The other is the shooting, on another busy Saigon street in 1968, of the supposed Viet Cong Sympathizer, Nguyen Van Lem by the Police Chief of Saigon, Nguyen Ngoc Loan:

 I turned thirteen years of age shortly after viewing the photo.

-Thich Quang Duc's death was a protest against the war and Diem's treatment of the country's Buddhist monks; the photograph has a staged quality to it, Duc after all, had made his plans known.
+Thich Quang Duc's death was a protest against the war and Diem's treatment of the country's Buddhist monks, the photograph has a staged quality to it, Duc after all, had made his plans known.
 Nguyen Van Lem's death on the other hand, was a murder, a summary execution by a policeman.
-There was no trial, only an arrest and a gunshot in the head; the photograph is a frozen snippet in time, truly an accident it was taken at all.
+There was no trial, only an arrest and a gunshot to the head.
+The photograph is a frozen snippet in time, truly an accident it was taken at all.